-Project Categories & Rubrics
+Project Categories & Rubric

 1. 3-D Rendering/Non-linear Animation

 An entry could be a printed or electronic product created using a desktop publishing or computer graphics software package.
 Entries could include publications such as flyers, brochures, posters, newsletters, or graphics such as logos, illustrations, or T-shirt designs.
 Publication software packages used may include but not limited to Microsoft Word, InDesign, Microsoft Publisher, etc.; graphics software used could include FreeHand, Illustrator, Photoshop, Fireworks, Kid Pix or Photoshop Elements.
 Include any materials that help explain the design process.
-This will be judged using the General Scoring Rubric.

 3. Innovative Technology Use